prachi0-2/prachi0-2/README.md

 💻 Passionate about problem-solving and web development.

-🛠️ Skilled in JavaScript, HTML, CSS, and React.
+🛠️ Skilled in  HTML, CSS, JavaScript and React.

 📈 Always eager to learn and take on new challenges.